Sting

 Report and Interview by Phil Sutcliffe, Q, February 1991

 "I HAD A FUNNY experience a couple of months ago when I took my eldest son.
-Joe, to see England versus Hungary," says Sting ...
+Joe, to see England versus Hungary," says Sting – ...

-Interview by Gavin Martin, NME, April 1991
+Interview by Gavin Martin, New Musical Express, April 1991

 Who is rock chameleon Sting today?
 High priest of Jungian jazz rock?
 Rain Forest warrior?
 Posing Thespian?
 Geordie homecomer?
 Bruce Springsteen's mate?
 On one matey? ...

-Interview by Barney Hoskyns, Observer, The, January 1994
+Interview by Barney Hoskyns, The Observer, January 1994

 ON THE DRIZZLY Monday morning before Christmas, I'm sitting in an oak-panelled room in deepest Wiltshire, awaiting the entrance of the owner of a Jacobean ...